 SDHC’s Speakers Bureau offers a depth of topics that groups across South Dakota can bring to their communities.
 The council supports nearly 150 Speakers Bureau events annually, across a range of humanities-related subjects.

-The benefit in this program lies in the ease in which groups can bring humanities programming to their communities – Now up to six times each year!
+The benefit in this program lies in the ease in which groups can bring humanities programming to their communities.

 Speakers Bureau scholars offer specialized programs, and many offer multiple programs.
 Some presentations are specific to South Dakota experiences, while others explore greater themes of society and the human experience.